 Our R.E curriculum is designed to provoke challenging questions and prompt children to think deeply and dynamically about their life; their world and their experiences, as well as thinking empathetically about the experiences of others.

 Each of our R.E topics begins with a ‘big question’ where children are encouraged to develop their own lines of enquiry, debate and listen to the opinions of others.
 In order to be compliant in respect to the Religious Education curriculum we follow the North Yorkshire Agreed Syllabus (2019-2024- SACRE).
-The syllabus and our long term plan should ‘reflect the fact that the religious traditions in Great Britain are in the main Christian, while taking account of the teaching and practices of the other principal religions represented in Great Britain.’ (s375 (3) Education Act 1996).
+The syllabus and our long-term plan should ‘reflect the fact that the religious traditions in Great Britain are in the main Christian, while taking account of the teaching and practices of the other principal religions represented in Great Britain.’ (s375 (3) Education Act 1996).

 Teachers use the progression documents to ensure children make clear progress throughout units taught.
-Additionally, our long term plan is structured to allow children and staff the opportunity to see where links occur and prior learning is built upon – for example learning about sacred texts in KS1 is skilfully built upon where children in LKS2 explore the bible in more depth.
+Additionally, our long-term plan is structured to allow children and staff the opportunity to see where links occur and prior learning is built upon – for example learning about sacred texts in KS1 is skilfully built upon where children in LKS2 explore the bible in more depth.
 Equally, work on caring for our world in Key Stage 1 is built upon in Upper Key Stage 2 through the study of Ummah.
 By carefully linking units from the Agreed Syllabus, we are able to encourage children to see the golden threads within the R.E curriculum.
-Our long term plan is bespoke to our children’s needs as we are aware, as a small village school, that children can have gaps in their cultural capital about people of faiths other than Christianity – in response to this we have created additional opportunities for pupils to explore these faiths and associated festivals with the main themes of ‘believing’, ‘expressing’ and ‘living’ interwoven throughout.
+Our long-term plan is bespoke to our children’s needs as we are aware, as a small village school, that children can have gaps in their cultural capital about people of faiths other than Christianity – in response to this we have created additional opportunities for pupils to explore these faiths and associated festivals with the main themes of ‘believing’, ‘expressing’ and ‘living’ interwoven throughout.

 Equally, we recognise the importance of ensuring children’s cultural capital with regards to Religious Education is high.
 To achieve this, we plan additional units of study where we feel there is a need for further exploration –this includes units, which develop the children’s understanding of Pentecost, Holy Week and the Trinity amongst others.
 Teachers also ensure that, alongside the long-term plan, pupils are aware of and celebrate major Christian festivals.
 For example, the Nativity, church carol concert and popular ‘Easter Labyrinth’ during Holy Week.
 Parents have the right to request that their son or daughter be excused from all or part of the RE provided at school.
+As ‘Change Makers’ we also strive to become citizens of the future – considering the wider world and our responsibilities as global citizens.
+As such, links to opportunities for pupils to develop their global citizenship skills are incorporated into the long-term plan.

 Religious Education is taught on a weekly basis across the school.
 Teachers may develop their own key questions linked to the themes in the syllabus, allowing links with other subject areas where appropriate.